AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in October 2025

++++**Maintenance Updates week of October 19-25, 2025**

+### Maintenance Updates week of October 19-25, 2025

+#### Custom forms

+**Field display logic is not followed correctly**

+When a user is filling out a custom form that includes display logic (where some fields are displayed or not based on the values in other fields), the fields are not displayed in a way that follows that field logic.

+#### Proofs

+**Cannot close proof viewer**

+When a user is viewing a proof in the proofing viewer and attempts to close the proof by clicking the X in the upper-right corner, the proof does not close.

++++

++++**Maintenance Updates week of October 12-18, 2025**

+### Maintenance Update week of October 12-18, 2025

+Updates this week include only minor or less prominent bug fixes.
+Workfront Support will notify you when an issue you submitted is fixed.

++++

++++**Maintenance Updates week of October 5-11, 2025**

+### Maintenance Update week of October 5-11, 2025

+Updates this week include only minor or less prominent bug fixes.
+Workfront Support will notify you when an issue you submitted is fixed.

++++

 +++**Maintenance Updates week of September 28-October 4, 2025**

 ### Maintenance Updates week of September 28-October 4, 2025